 Studies and Techniques

 The product of Academic research is called a Study.
 Studies represent a strong grasp of certain kinds of information, which can either be applied to gain access to more niche Techniques or can be used as expert knowledge in a field.
-They are either basic or Esoteric depending on how much background Academic knowledge is required to properly understand them.
 All techniques and studies are designated either Common or Rare, depending on if character require a teacher or source of knowledge to learn them, or if the study or technique can be self taught.

 Studies allow the character to ask Staff any question relating to their field of knowledge and gain answers that an expert would know.
 For instance, a character with a Study in Architecture could ask “What sort of culture made this structure?
 How long ago were styles like these used?”.
 Studies are also often the backbone requirement of academic Techniques.

 Techniques are theory turned to practice.
 Founded on the principles or other skills or Studies, Techniques are often powerful but niche applications of knowledge.
 Some techniques represent alternate uses of skills, or unlock specialized recipes.
 All Techniques have requirements that much be met by any character who wishes to buy them, which may include skill levels, studies, other techniques, or even special actions as part of their learning process.
-A character must have all of the requirements on their sheet or accessed by books in order to purchase or make use of a technique.
+A character must have all of the requirements on their sheet in order to purchase a technique.
 Rare Techniques must also have a teacher or a book to learn from.

-Common Studies can be purchased by at character creation for 1 XP each by any character with Academics 3.
+Studies can be purchased at character creation with the Studied perk.

-Common Techniques can be purchased at character creation for 3 XP by any character who meets the Technique’s requirements.
+Techniques can be purchased at character creation for 3 XP by any character who meets the Technique’s requirements.
+Purchasing Rare Techniques requires the Learn Action.

 Common Studies List